dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Alert/Notes.md

 *if I could somehow read this*

-look at the statistics website brother lmao
+Look at the statistics website brother lmao

+# Fail2ban

 *failtoban is running and there r hashes here*